-CURRENTLY THE MILL IS CLOSED TO VISITORS - The Graue Mill and Museum renovations are happily underway, with an anticipated reopening mid-summer this year.
+CURRENTLY THE MILL IS CLOSED TO VISITORS - The Graue Mill and Museum renovations are nearly complete!
 Our summer events will continue at the Graue House and grounds with some special additions.

 We are busy booking group tours and field trips during the months of September through November 6, 2016.
-Please contact Cathy Kolessar, Director of Operations at 630-920-9720 x27.
+Please contact Cathy Kolessar, Director of Operations at 630-920-9720 x13.

-Christms at the Mill (CAM) returns in 2016 and will be held November 11,12 & 13.
-All applications are hard copy and will be mailied out the first week of June.
+Christmas at the Mill (CAM) returns in 2016 and will be held November 11,12 & 13.
+All applications are hard copy and will be mailied out.
 If you would like an application, please email the Executive Director, Whitney Templeton, your address.
 She will then mail you an application.
 WTempleton@grauemill.org.

 summer morning in 1852, Fred Graue entered his mill and turned